Karunya-Muddana/Gemini-Multi-Tool-Agent-Integrating-Google-Search-Gmail-and-Web-Scraping/README.md

 ## **Welcome to My First Agentic Project\!**

-This is one of my first major agentic projects, created as a way to learn and demonstrate how to connect Google's Gemini AI with other powerful APIs like Google Search and Gmail.
+This is one of my first major projects, created as a way to learn and demonstrate how to connect Google's Gemini AI with other powerful APIs like Google Search and Gmail.
 I'm excited to share my learning process\!
 As this is a demo, please keep in mind the disclaimer below.

 This project is a demonstration of a multi-tool AI agent built with the **Google Gemini API** (gemini-2.5-flash) and Python.
 This agent can hold a conversation, understand when to use external tools to gather live information, and perform actions like drafting emails based on its findings.